pgamb001/Learning-Gun-Violence-Correlation/README.md

 # Learning-Gun-Violence-Correlation
 Collected data from gun violence record sources and used a classifier to determine correlation between shootings and mental health issues.
-Ran multiple classifiers like bagging, regression and decision tree andclustering algorithms like hierarchical, cobweb and kmeans.
+Ran multiple classifiers like bagging, regression and decision tree and clustering algorithms like hierarchical, cobweb and kmeans.
 Predicition accuracy of 91% for race of shooter using decision tree classifier and 85% using one class SVM classifier for Outliers.
 Used Java Spark for preprocessing and Weka, sklearn for clustering.